-- 2.16 Licence holders should make provision to ensure that premises users safely leave their premises.
-Measures that may assist include: - 8 | Revised Guidance issued under section 182 of the Licensing Act 2003

-- Providing information on the premises of local taxi companies who can provide safe transportation home; and - Ensuring adequate lighting outside the premises, particularly on paths leading to and from the premises and in car parks.
+- 2.15 Licence holders should make provision to ensure that premises users safely leave their premises.
+Measures that may assist include: - Providing information on the premises of local taxi companies who can provide safe transportation home; and - Ensuring adequate lighting outside the premises, particularly on paths leading to and from the premises and in car parks.